 What We Learned About Company Culture After Researching Over 1000 Employers

 At the end of last year, GoodSeeker created a Top 20 Story-Rich Employers of Nashville List (see here).
-Our Greater Washington DC list is coming soon.
-Our goal for this ongoing research is to find and promote companies that walk the talk on company culture and values, regularly celebrate employee success, and work hard to connect talent to their brands in a positive way.
+It's part of our mission to find and promote companies that walk the talk on company culture and values, regularly celebrate employee success, and work hard to connect talent to their brands in a positive way.

 - 21% promote company values from their homepage.